hillaabra/pinterest-data-pipeline934/README.md

 - Make sure the API on API Gateway is deployed and the correct invoke URL has been passed into the `api_gateway_config.yaml` file on your local machine
 - From your EC2 instance, start the REST proxy by first navigating to `confluent-7.2.0/bin` then running:
 ```
-./kafka-rest-start /home/ec2-user/confluent-7.2.0/etc/kafka-rest/kafka-rest.properties
+$ ./kafka-rest-start /home/ec2-user/confluent-7.2.0/etc/kafka-rest/kafka-rest.properties
 ```
 - From a terminal window in the repository, start generating and sending data into the pipeline by running:
 ```
-python user_posting_emulation.py # or python -m user_posting_emulation ?
+$ python user_posting_emulation.py
 ```
-- I've not yet worked out how to gracefully terminate the process - for now `CTRL C`.
-- Show gifs of data being sent succesfully?
+- Press enter at any time in the terminal to stop the data generation and posting and bring the user_posting_emulation script to a close.
 - Within Databricks, manually trigger the stream-processing layer by running the code blocks sequentially in `stream_pipeline.ipynb`
-- The batch layer pipeline can be monitored through the Apache Airflow UI on AWS MWAA.
+- The batch layer pipeline can be monitored through the Apache Airflow UI on AWS MWAA, or it can also be manually triggered for testing by running the code blocks in the `batch_processing_pipeline.ipynb` notebook.

 ## [File Structure](#file-structure)